ryanmaugv1/Tachyon/documentation/lexical_analyser.md

 ### Implementation of string token analysis

-In this code snippet I look for a double quote inside each source code item to identify the start of a string.
-What I then do is check if there are two quotes in the source code item I am look through like this:

-    if word.count('"') == 2:

-This means that the opening and closing quotes to the string is within the same source code item which means we don't have to run `getMatcher()` function to find the closing quote.

-However, If we don't find the quote then what we have to do is call the `getMatcher()` function to loop through and find the closing quote for us and return the full string and the number of index's from from current index whre the quote was found.

-From the `getMatcher()` function sometimes it will return a string with an `END_STATEMENT` (semicolon) at the end which we need to remove and to do so when we create the token we add:

-    getString[0:len(getString) - 1]

-This will remove the `;` from the string which would usually look something like this `"Ryan Maugin";` rather than `"Ryan Maugin"`.
+The following code snippet simple calls the getMatcher function to get the string and returns it but what this snippet does extra is check the return to see how to behave.

-      # Identify any strings which are surrounded in '' or ""
+      # Identify any strings which are surrounded in  ""
       elif ('"') in word:

-          # If there are two quotes this means there is no need to search for closing matcher (quote "")
+          # Call the getMatcher() method to get the full string
+          matcherReturn = self.getMatcher('"', source_index, source_code)

+          # If the string was in one source code item then we can just append it
-          if word.count('"') == 2: tokens.append("[STRING " + word[0:len(word) - 1] + "]")
+          if matcherReturn[1] == '': tokens.append("[STRING " + matcherReturn[0] + "]")

-          # If there is only one quote then we need to search for next one to close and form the string
+          # If the string was spread out across multiple source code item
           else:

-              # Call the method and get the return response data
-              getMatcherMethod = self.getMatcher('"', source_index, source_code)  # Calls function
-              getString = getMatcherMethod[0]                                     # Gets the full string return
+              # Append the string token
-              getIndexToSkip = getMatcherMethod[1]                                # Gets the index apart (index to skip)
+              tokens.append("[STRING " + matcherReturn[0] + "]")

-              # Check for STATEMENT_END at end of string
+              # Check for a semicolon at the end of thee string and if there is one then add end statament
-              if getString[len(getString) - 1] == ";":

-                  # Append string without STATEMENT_END and add the STATEMENT_END seperately as another token
-                  tokens.append("[STRING " + getString[0:len(getString) - 1] + "]")
-                  tokens.append("[STATEMENT_END ;]")
+              if ';' in matcherReturn[1]: tokens.append("[STATEMENT_END ;]")

-              else:

-                  # Simply append string token if there is no STATEMENT_END
+              # Skip all the already checked string items so there are no duplicates
-                  tokens.append("[STRING " + getString + "]")

-              # Skip a certain amount of indexes that have already been analysed to get string
-              source_index += getIndexToSkip
+              source_index += matcherReturn[2]

-              # Start loop again rather than run other checks and increments
+              # Skip every other check and loop again
               pass